rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/ftp/anonymous.md

 ## Description

-This module allows us to scan through a series of IP Addresses and provide details whether anonymous access is allowed or not.
+This module allows us to scan through a series of IP Addresses and provide details whether anonymous access is allowed or not in that particular FTP server.
 By default, anonymous access is not allowed by the FTP server.

 ## Vulnerable Application

 ### Install ftp server on Kali Linux:

 1.  ```apt-get install vsftpd```
-2. Allow local users to log in and to allow ftp uploads by editing file /etc/vsftpd.conf uncommenting the following:
+2. Allow local users to log in and to allow ftp uploads by editing file `/etc/vsftpd.conf` uncommenting the following:
 	```
 	local_enable=YES
 	write_enable=YES